giry-dev/mangrove-docs/docs/web-app/trade/common-issues-resolution.md

 </summary>
 It might be the case that the amount of gas or slippage you selected is too low.
 We encourage you to tweak those values and find out what works best.

 Remember: this is a testnet!
-We would love to hear your [feedback](./how-to-give-feedback.md) on this as well.
+We would love to hear your [feedback](./how-to-give-feedback.md) as well.
 </details>

 <details><summary>
 Why do I need to approve every transaction?
 Is there an "unlimited" token approval?
 </summary>

-We are aware that this is not ideal, and are currently collecting users opinions on this.
+We are aware that this is not ideal, and are currently collecting users opinions on the topic.
 Meanwhile, you will find more information [over here](./approve-buy.md).
 </details>